When Night Is Bright as Day

 As soundlessly as she could, she propped herself up on her arms, shaking with her weight on her palms.
 She crawled from under the covers and into a seated position, legs tangled in the covers, her skull feeling tight with the rabbit-thumping of her heart.
 The silk under her hands seemed threadbare to her cold fingers as she tilted towards the canopy drape, reaching out to move it.

-She groaned and admonished herself, rubbing her eyes.
+She groaned, rubbing her eyes.
 There was quite enough occupying her mind right now without the imagined threats of kidnappers in her bedroom to add to it.
 Perhaps she would have another lock installed on her door tomorrow, just to ease her mind.

 Then she saw it.
 On the eastern wall of the room, the farthest window was missing its glass pane.
 The curtain fluttered on the breeze, and something fluttered with them: a slender object, suspended from the rail by a thread.